1. Research Foci and Goals

 My research on shared agency also considers the normative aspects of shared intention.
 In “What We Can Intend: Recognition and Collective Intentionality” (2016, The Southern Journal of Philosophy), I consider whether other-regarding moral attitudes, such as respect and recognition, have a special status that requires that we undertake them together in order for them to be fully realized.
 Although we do not commonly hold this to be true of respect (I can respect someone even if she fails to respect me), I suggest that a more complete understanding of the moral import of recognition reveals a different demand for genuine mutually-regarding (and ultimately collectively held) attitudes of regard for one another.
 To do so, I challenge the received view of recognition in political philosophy and ethics.
 In political philosophy, it is often part of a communitarian response to liberal theories of distributive justice.
 There, it describes what it means to respect others’ right to self-determination.
 In ethics, Stephen Darwall argues that it comprises our judgment that we owe others moral consideration.
 I present a competing account of recognition on the grounds that most accounts answer the question of why others deserve recognition without answering the question of what is involved in recognizing them.
 This paper answers the latter.
 I argue that, in general, recognition is something that we do to others rather than something that we think about others.
 In particular, recognition is an intentional action to treat another individual as a legitimate, self-determining agent.
 I then show that recognition’s realizability requires that agents understand their intentions as dependent on others for their satisfaction.
 Thus, relations of recognition are instances of collective intentionality.

 Most recently, I have considered the relationship between views about collective responsibility and collective agency in “How I Learned to Worry About the Spaghetti Western: Collective Responsibility and Collective Agency” (2017, Analysis).
 One exciting development in the literature on collective agency concerns whether collective, non-distributive responsibility can be assigned to non-agents, such as crowds and nation-states.
 In this paper, I focus on the underappreciated and interesting case of arguments that derive substantive metaphysical and ontological conclusions about the nature of collective agents (or non-agents) from these attributions.
 I provide two arguments showing why this order of inference fails.
 I show that if we accept it, we are forced, implausibly, either to grant that non-agential collectives engage in actions or to deny the traditional claim that we can only be held responsible for actions rather than events.
 But even if one denies this point, I show that this order of inference does not generate a generalizable, reliable conclusion about the kind of entity that is the plausibly responsible party.
 In particular, a group may lack agency in a given instance, be non-distributively responsible in that same instance and yet be a collective agent across time.
-I further explore aspects of collective responsibility for an invited chapter in preparation for the Routledge Handbook of Collective Responsibility (eds.
+I further explore aspects of collective responsibility for an invited chapter entitled “Commitments and Collective Responsibility,” which has been accepted for publication in the Routledge Handbook of Collective Responsibility (eds.
 Saba Bazargan-Forward and Deborah Tollefsen).

 2.2.
 Non-Human Animal Agency and Less-Than-Ideal Human Agency